 For your convenience, here is the link to Biosafety in Microbiological and Biomedical Laboratories (BMBL) 5th Edition from the US Dept. of Health and Human Services, Centers for Disease Control and Prevention and National Institutes of Health.
 FYI Section V Vertebrate Animal Biosafety Level Criteria for Vivarium Research Facilities covers recommendations and requirements for ABSL2.
 This is the guiding manual for biosafety at research institutions.

-Click here for Investigator Responsibilities Under the NIH Guidelines for Research Involving Recombinant DNA Molecules is a helpful resource for NIH Principal Investigators working with Recombinant DNA Molecules.
+Investigator Responsibilities Under the NIH Guidelines for Research Involving Recombinant DNA Molecules is a helpful resource for NIH Principal Investigators working with Recombinant DNA Molecules.